CJ-47/Climate-Prediction-Regression-Model/README.md

 algorithms using a unified interface.

-It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, kmeans, etc.
+It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means, etc.

 It is built on the top of NumPy, SciPy, and matplotlib .